skylandersNFC/Docs/Skylander_Format/README.md

 So for example, if the 2011 value is set to 3, then bits 0 and 1 are set, and therefore the figure has been used on Wii and Xbox 360.

+Note that SSA JP for the Wii U incidently sets the Wii platform usage flag instead of the Wii U one.

+### Region Count Identifier

+Used as a reset indicator to make sure all data regions are correctly wiped.
+Skylanders Giants added 0x10 bytes of Magic Moment info and 0x30 bytes of Remaining Data info, these 2 extension structs form the "second data region", with the original info from SSA being considered the "first data region".

+This amount is known as the `dataRegionCount`; 1 for SSA, 2 for all other games.
+Note that the Wii and Wii U versions of SSA JP act like all games after SSA, with 2 data regions.

+The `regionCountID` is encoded with the formula `(1 << (dataRegionCount - 1)) - 1` which returns a bit index for `dataRegionCount`s above 1 - this is stored at blocks 09/25, byte 0x06.
+All games after SSA will set this value every write.

+The game does a comparision with a bitwise OR if the bit is set to determine if all data regions have valid data.

+* For Spyro's Adventure, the `regionCountID` is unused, and will be set to 0 when the figure is reset.
+As SSA's reset routine doesn't wipe the second data region information from the figure, the second data region info will still persist on reset.
+Later games can verify that the data in the second data region is invalid by reading that the byte is 0, the bitwise OR check fails, and the second data region info is treated as reset/empty.
+* For Skylanders Giants and future games, the reset figure routine from these games correctly wipe the second data region information and set the `regionCountID` to the correct value to have it succeed on future checks.
+The check succeeds if ever written to by these games, and the second data region is always read correctly.

 ### Flags

 * [Upgrade](#upgrades) flags: `((Flags2 & 0xF) << 10) | (Flags1 & 0x3FF)`